 Clicking a color status-indicator icon opens a new browser window showing the ColdTrace Temperature & Power Visualization (see section 4) for the fridge associated to the specific facility.
 The hyperlink for the latest Temperature & Power Visualization is included in the Nexleaf interface for each fridge.

-The color indicator and color indicator key will only display if the selected Delivery Zone is in one of the following provinces:
+The column, color indicator, and color indicator key will only display if the selected Delivery Zone is in one of the following provinces:

 Gaza